Cheesy Eggs in a Hole

-Cheesy Eggs in a Hole are a riff on a favorite egg dish my mom made for me when I was a kid.
+Cheesy Eggs in a Hole are a riff on a favorite egg dish my mom used to make when I was a kid.
 I had the kind of mother who always sent her kids to school with a hot breakfast, even though she was cooking for twelve!
 Most of the time it was an easy-to-make hot cereal like oatmeal, but sometimes mom would cook things like pancakes or French toast.
-And when it was a very special breakfast, we’d have Pop-Eye Eggs.
+And when it was a very special breakfast, we’d have Eggs in a hole, known in our family as Pop-Eye Eggs.